Radioactive decay

-Radioactive decay is a stochastic (i.e. random) process at the level of single atoms.
+Radioactive decay is a random process at the level of single atoms.
 According to quantum theory, it is impossible to predict when a particular atom will decay, regardless of how long the atom has existed.
-However, for a significant number of identical atoms, the overall decay rate can be expressed as a decay constant or as half-life.
-The half-lives of radioactive atoms have a huge range; from nearly instantaneous to far longer than the age of the universe.
+However, for a significant number of identical atoms, the overall decay rate can be expressed as a decay constant or as a half-life.
+The half-lives of radioactive atoms have a huge range: from nearly instantaneous to far longer than the age of the universe.

 The decaying nucleus is called the parent radionuclide (or parent radioisotope), and the process produces at least one daughter nuclide.
 Except for gamma decay or internal conversion from a nuclear excited state, the decay is a nuclear transmutation resulting in a daughter containing a different number of protons or neutrons (or both).
 When the number of protons changes, an atom of a different chemical element is created.